jina-ai/examples/cross-modal-search/README.md

 ## 🔮 Overview of the files

-*Add a list with all folders/files in the example:*

 |                      |                                                                                                                  |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | 📂 `flows/`          | Folder to store Flow configuration                                                                               |